Skip to main content

 2. FAFSA (Free Application for Federal Student Aid)

-The WASFA is for students who aren’t eligible for federal aid because of their immigration status, including students who have DACA or are undocumented.
+The WASFA is for students who aren’t eligible for federal aid, including students who have DACA or are undocumented.
 The FAFSA is for U.S. citizens, legal permanent residents, and eligible non-citizens

 Students must be Washington residents to get state financial aid.
 In most cases, a Washington resident is someone who lives in the state for one year immediately prior to starting their college or program, regardless of immigration status or citizenship.
 But there are other ways to be a resident.
 Learn more on our Student Residency page.